 Information for Landlords

-What Landlords Need to Know About Safe Housing & the Law (pdf) is a brochure to help landlords understand their obligations under life safety, electrical, plumbing, boiler and building codes administered by the Vermont Department of Public Safety, Fire Safety Division.
+Landlords need to understand their obligations under building codes administered by the Vermont Department of Public Safety, Fire Safety Division.

 Vermont's lead law requires landlords who own properties built before 1978 to conduct several Essential Maintenance Practices (EMPs) to reduce the hazards of lead poisoning.
 Learn more at Leadsafevermont.org